tonywu7/dskyrimmods/README.md

 in proportion to the victim's weight.
 This is so that large "objects" such as Giants and Dwarven Centurions will have approximately the same initial _acceleration_ as smaller ones such as humans.

-**Multipliers:** How fast the actor being hit can fly away is additionally affected by the following, stacking with each other:
+**Multipliers:** Additionally, how fast the actor being hit can fly away is affected by the following:

 - Perks, potions, clothings, and abilities affecting your **Alteration** magic _at the time you cast this spell._
 - How the actor was hit:
-    - A power attack using a weapon will have 2x the power;
+    - A power attack using a weapon will multiply the applied force by 2;
-    - A bashing attack using a shield will have 1.5x the power;
+    - A bashing attack using a shield will multiply the applied force by 1.5;
-    - If the attack victim successfully blocked the attack, it will have 0.8x the power.
+    - If the attack victim successfully blocked the attack, the force will be multiplied by 0.8.

 ### Chaos Conjuration